Extreme-Lensing Signatures Revealed by Correlations of Simulated Black-Hole Movies: Results

 With slow-light ray tracing, the position of the peak of the lensing correlation lobe is in good agreement with the theoretical expectations for the $n=1$ image.
 In the fast-light case, the lensing lobe still occurs, but is significantly modified as its peak shifts towards $T=0 \, GM/c^3$, which is a natural consequence of the scheme's insensitivity to time delays.
 In the direct-only ($n=0$) case, the lensing lobe is diminished to varying degrees, depending on the width of the blurring kernel; it almost completely fades away with no blurring.
 The correlation at the position of the lensing lobe does not completely fade away at finite blurring since as the blurring kernel becomes wider, non-lensing (astrophysical) correlation from the $n=0$ image of the flow orbiting the BH appears close enough to the later point to affect it through blurring.
 In all cases, it is evident that the lensing peak is suppressed compared to the astrophysical one, but it is still possible to distinguish the two since the lensing lobe peaks at a local maximum away from the coincidence point.
 While the astrophysical correlation peak, at $\varphi \approx -\pi/4 \, \mathrm{rad}$, is very similar in both the slow-light and direct-only ray-tracing prescriptions (including its maximal value), the magnitude and shape of the lensing correlation peak, at $\varphi \approx 1.8 \, \mathrm{rad}$, differs significantly between ray-tracing prescriptions.
 In particular, in the slow-light case its maximal value is significantly higher than in the direct-only case (their ratio varies significantly with blurring, a factor of $\sim2$ at $10 \, \mu$as).

 As explained in Sec.~\ref{sec:2PT image correlation}, a key indication of lensing correlations is that they form isolated peaks in the configuration space.
 The peaks seen in $(\varphi,T)$-space in Fig.~\ref{fig_corr_maps} are encouraging, but do not conclusively imply that we have identified an isolated lensing lobe (a local maximum in the configuration space which is separated from the coincidence point, and is a smoking-gun signature of extreme lensing) since they could in principle still be connected in the full 5D configuration space.
 While we leave an exhaustive investigation of the isolation of lensing correlations in the 5D space to future work, here we present evidence of their isolation in the 3D configuration subspace defined by fixing the early point to a particular (arbitrary) position, $(x',y')=(x_0',y_0')$.
-We only present results for the choice $(x_0',y_0')=(4.478,-4.478)~GM/c^2$ (point A in Fig.~\ref{points_cc}), but we have checked several other choices for $(x_0',y_0')$ that show similar behavior; they will be presented in future work.
+We only present results for the choice $(x_0',y_0')=(4.346,-4.610)~GM/c^2$ (point A in Fig.~\ref{points_cc}), but we have checked several other choices for $(x_0',y_0')$ that show similar behavior; their detailed analysis will be presented in our future work.
+Nevertheless, a few additional examples with different choices of $(x_0',y_0')$ are shown in Figs.~\ref{first supplementary map}-\ref{last supplementary map}.